 “I assure you: Anyone who hears My word and believes Him who sent Me has eternal life and will not come under judgment but has passed from death to life.”
 John 5:24

 There is a theological term called “eternal security.”

 What this five-dollar phrase means is that once you are saved, you are always saved; you can never lose your salvation.

 You are saved by the grace of God, not by your deeds or actions.
-You cannot be nice enough, you cannot help enough people, you cannot donate enough money – there is absolutely nothing you can do to earn your way into heaven.
-And, since there is nothing you can do to gain salvation, there is nothing you can do to lose it.
-Once saved, always saved.
+You cannot be nice enough; you cannot help enough people; you cannot donate enough money – there is absolutely nothing you can do to earn your way into heaven.
+And since there is nothing you can do to gain salvation, there is nothing you can do to lose it.

-Now, perhaps some of you may be worried that maybe you weren’t really saved years ago.
-Perhaps it was done on a whim or without the proper analysis.
+Now, perhaps some of you may be worried that perhaps you weren’t really saved years ago.
+Perhaps it was done on a whim or without the proper motivation.
 If you’re still unsure, you can always ask Him to save you for sure.